 Wet canned food

 This may be a good alternative if you do not have time to cook.
 Learn to read the ingredients list and avoid brands that contain food jelly or too many preservatives.
+Learn to differentiate between complete diets and complementary food (meant as snacks).

 Dry food (kibble)

 If you cannot manage the three options above, you may wish to use dry food for convenience, but please do not stick with one brand.
 Consider changing brands for variety and balanced nutrition.
 Learn to read the ingredients and read up on the latest research available.
+Dry food ought to be a last resort because of its high content of carbohydrate and its lack of moisture.

 When you change diet/brands, always do it gradually and in small amounts first.
 A sudden change may cause diarrhoea which can be very serious.